Export to Web

 Install a nightly build of rustc, the wasm32-unknown-emscripten target for rustc, and rust-src.
 The reason why nightly rustc is required is the unstable flag to build std (-Zbuild-std).
 Assuming that Rust was installed with rustup, this is quite simple.

 Next, install Emscripten.
 The simplest way to achieve this is to install emsdk from the git repo.
-We recommended version 3.1.39 for now.1
+We recommend version 3.1.62 or later when targeting Godot 4.3 or later.1

 It would also be highly recommended to follow the instructions in the terminal to add emcc2 to your PATH.
 If not, it is necessary to manually source the emsdk.sh file in every new terminal prior to compilation.
 This is platform-specific.